danielturek/nimble-vibass-2019/logistics.md

 We'll present most of the material from within RStudio, using R Markdown documents with embedded R code.
 R Markdown is an extension to the Markdown markup language that makes it easy to write HTML in a simple plain text format.
 This allows us to both run the R/NIMBLE code directly as well as compile on-the-fly to an HTML file that can be used for presentation.
 All files will be available on <a href="https://github.com/danielturek/nimble-vibass-2019" target="_blank">GitHub</a>.

-Warning: in some cases the processing of the R code in the R Markdown is screwy and the slides have error messages that do not occur if you just run the code directly in R or RStudio.
+Warning: in some cases the processing of the R code in the R Markdown is finicky, and the slides have error messages that do not occur if you just run the code directly in R or RStudio.

 ## Getting the workshop materials